 The Pungo kayak and the Tsunami kayak are kayaks that have almost the same kayak weight capacity and kayak length, but they differ in their kayak seat, storage compartment, and kayaking material.
-These kayak features make the kayaks be different in kayak price and kayaking material.
+These kayak features make the kayaks different in kayak price and kayaking material.

 Where did Pungo 125 lose?

 The kayak category is a pretty crowded place, but the Pungo 125 did not stand out.
 It displayed many of the strengths that kayaks possess, namely stability with sufficient initial and secondary stability to weather large waves.
-It should have more initial stability as a small kayak.
+It should have more initial stability than a small kayak.